YanivHaliwa/linux-admin-toolkit/readme.md

 - **search**: Bash script for flexible file and folder searching with various options.
 - **swd**: Python script to search for text in files within a directory, with regex support.
 - **swf**: Python script to search for a word or pattern in a file, displaying line numbers.
-- **txtf**: Bash script to find specific types of sensitive files in a target directory.
 - **list**: Creates a file list from a specified directory, with recursive options and exclusions.
 - **compr**: Versatile compression/decompression tool supporting various formats (7z, gzip, bzip2, xz, zstd, zip, rar, lz4, tar).

 ## Subtitle Management Tools

 - **movef**: Moves files from subdirectories to a destination directory.
 - **trf**: Translates text files (including subtitles) from English to Hebrew using various translation services, including AI models.
 - **trsub**: Downloads subtitles using subliminal and translates them for multiple video files in a folder (using scripts: trf, vidsubs).